wuxianggujun/Tina/README.md

 2.Initialize the submodule using `git submodule update --init --recursive`

+3.I found that running this example with WSL2+CLion can open the window directly without entering the Ubuntu window program to click on the compiled binary file.
+But after trying to use Visual Studio, it didn't work.
+I don't understand if there is a problem?

 ### Ubuntu Build
 Ubuntu requires cmake and ninja to be installed, as well as a C++ development environment For Ubuntu compilation, you need to install the minimum version of git >=2.35,You can use the command below to install the latest version